tonywalker1/cpp_dev/README.md

 ## Contributing
-While I really created this repo for my friends and I, I would love suggestions, fixes, and other contributions.
+While I really created this repo for my friends and I, I would love suggestions, fixes, code, documentation, examples, and other contributions.
 If you use this code to derive your own containers, great!
 I would like to hear about it.

 ## Quick Start